oscaralejandro1907/algorithm-examples-in-c-sharp/README.md

 # algorithm-examples-in-c-sharp

-## Orienteering Problem
+## grasp-orienteering-problem
-A GRASP for finding the most rewarding path within a travel budget.
+A Greedy Randomized Adaptive Search Procedure (GRASP) for finding the most rewarding path within a travel budget.

+## greedy-heuristic-set-covering
+A greedy heuristic to solve the set covering problem.